TracyGJG/utilities/docs/ancillaries.md

 #### Subsequent calls

-- newValue - New data point to be included in the average calculation.
+- newValue: New data point to be included in the average calculation.
-- newAverge - Replacement value of the averageToDate. (optional)
+- newAverge: Replacement value of the averageToDate. (optional)
-- newSampleSize - Replacement value of the sampleSize. (optional)
+- newSampleSize: Replacement value of the sampleSize. (optional)

 ### Return Value